trepidacious/gatsby-rebeam-org/src/pages/scala-tagless-final.md

 Here we get the value for key "keyA", then use that as a key to look up another value b, then finally set the value for "keyC" to that value b, and return unit.

-Instances of the `Free` monad essentially just store enough information to recreate a sequence of operations in our DSL - unlike say the `State` monad they can't be directly "run" on `Data` to produce a modified `Data` result, however they can be easily transformed into a "target" monad like `State` that we _can_ run.
+Instances of the `Free` monad essentially store just enough information to recreate a sequence of operations in our DSL - unlike say the `State` monad they can't be directly "run" on `Data` to produce a modified `Data` result, however they can be easily transformed into a "target" monad like `State` that we _can_ run.

 This is done by translating each operation from the DSL to an instance of the target monad.
 We can then use the resulting monad as usual.
 So we've picked up a nice bonus, in that we are no longer tied to any one target monad - if we get sick of `State` and want to use `IO`, or any other monad, we can.
 We'll want to keep this advantage!

 ### Some problems solved, more noticed

-So, have we solved the original problem?
+So, have we solved the original problem we identified with using `State` directly?
 Yes - by picking the desired set of operations in our DSL, we can exactly restrict what a program is capable of doing, which is what we needed.
 If we want to "bake in" some invariants in the `set` operation, we can - this is done when we transform to the "target" monad.
-If we want to omit the `set` operation completely, we can.

 The next problem comes when we want to have different sets of operations for different programs.
 For example we might want to have "views" as well as "edits", where a "view" can only use our `get` operation, but an "edit" can use both our `get` and our `set` operation.
-This would allow us to keep track of whether a given program might change the data, and check at compile-time that we won't try to change a locked configuration.
+This would allow us to keep track of whether a given program might change the `Data` it operates on.
+This allows for compile-time checks - for example to check that we won't try to change a "locked" configuration.

 While it is possible to achieve this with Free, it requires a [significant amount of juggling and boilerplate](https://underscore.io/blog/posts/2017/03/29/free-inject.html).
 Hopefully tagless final will help us with this!

 ### Common factors

-Before we get to tagless final, let's look at similarities between the two implementations we've looked at so far.
+Before we get to tagless final, let's look at similarities between the two implementations we've tried so far.

 Firstly, both use monads.
 As described for `State`, this is what allows us to: